 RV Water Heater Maintenance

-Once the pilot light is lit or the electrical element is powered and the thermostat turns them on, heat is generated within the water heater holding tank.
+Once the pilot light is lit or the electrical element is powered and the thermostat turns on, heat is generated within the water heater holding tank.
 The tank itself typically is 6 to 20 gallons (23 to 76 liters) in size.

 If no hot water comes out: